 While marketing firms often highlight the benefits and rewards of using credit cards, such as cashback, travel points, and special discounts, this sometimes overshadows the less appealing aspects.

 As a result, uneducated consumers may encounter surprise fees or stringent payback terms that can lead to financial strain and headaches.
-It's common for people to confuse credit cards or lines of credit with cash advances, not realizing the significant differences in structure and terms.
-Cash advances, for instance, usually come with higher interest rates and no grace period, contrasting sharply with the more flexible terms of credit cards or lines of credit.
+It's common for people to confuse credit cards or lines of credit with cash loans, not realizing the significant differences in structure and terms.
+Cash loans, for instance, usually come with higher interest rates and no grace period, contrasting sharply with the more flexible terms of credit cards or lines of credit.

 This article aims to clarify the credit card application process.
 We hope that at the end, you’ll feel more confident and know what to expect when you sign on that dotted line.